marcinzh/skutek/CHEATSHEET.md

 # Operations

-An operation is an elementary computation, provided in definition of an effect.
+An operation is an elementary computation, soecific for an effect.
 Operations are defined as simple case classes, indirectly inheriting from `Effectful[_, _]` trait.